 It is about a 14 km trail.
 You can also hike it the other way around, from Kfar Giladi to Kibbutz Dan.

 When is the best time to hike?
 February to April.

 I wish you a fantastic hike in the beautiful Upper Galilee!

-More hiking trails which might interest you:
+More hiking trails that might interest you

 Hiked the trail in May 2020.

 If you liked this post or found it useful, I would appreciate a like, a share and a comment (: